 Overall, habitat fragmentation is an acute threat to biodiversity on Earth, and efforts to reduce it are critical for the conservation of many species.
 We can oppose habitat fragmentation by protecting existing wildlife space, improving and taking care of degraded green or otherwise wild space, and improving sites that have faced degradation, such as wetlands.

-#3 Threats to Biodiversity: Urbanization: Cities Theaten Biodiversity
+#3 Threat to Biodiversity: Urbanization: Cities Theaten Biodiversity

 Urbanization, or the increase in the proportion of a population living in urban areas, can significantly impact biodiversity.
 As cities expand, they often convert natural habitats such as forests, grasslands, and wetlands into developed areas, leading to the loss of habitat for many species and, thereby, a decline in biodiversity.